Which city is cheaper, Geneva or Bucharest?

 The winter attracts plenty of travelers to both Bucharest and Geneva.
 Many travelers come to Bucharest for the museums, the shopping scene, and the cuisine.
 Furthermore, many visitors come to Geneva in the winter for the museums, the shopping scene, and the cuisine.

 Geneva can get quite cold in the winter.
 Be prepared for some very cold days in Bucharest.
 In the winter, Bucharest is much colder than Geneva.
-Typically, the winter temperatures in Bucharest in January are around -1°C (29°F), and Geneva is about 4°C (39°F).
+Typically, the winter temperatures in Bucharest in January average around -1°C (29°F), and Geneva averages at about 4°C (39°F).

 Bucharest usually receives more sunshine than Geneva during winter.
 Bucharest gets 71 hours of sunny skies, while Geneva receives 62 hours of full sun in the winter.